 *The "Code" field should be of the type "Long Text".
 "ID" should be of the type "AutoNumber".
 All other fields should be of the type "Short Text".

 *ALL of the PNACH codes applicable for each cheat MUST be in the same field as one long text string separated ONLY by the "~" symbol without the quotation marks.

 Be aware that tables (games) will appear in Project Unification in alphabetical order, while the individual cheats themselves will appear in the order that they were added to the database.

 Does Project Unification make any changes to my registry or system?

 Project Unification does not make any changes to the existing Windows registry keys.
-However, it does create some Project Unification registry keys in its own folder in the registry for configuration purposes.
+However, it does create some new Project Unification registry keys in its own folder in the registry for configuration purposes.